The U.S. Bureau of Engraving and Printing currently produces $1, $2, $5, $10, $20, $50, and $100 bills.

 The U.S. Mint produces nearly 30 billion coins for general circulation each year.
 The Bureau of Engraving and Printing produces 37 million notes a day with a face value of approximately $696 million.
 Roughly 95 percent of those notes are made just to replace old notes.

 The coins in your pocket and the money in your purse might be something you take for granted.
 Modern currency is really a complex, worldwide system that we use every day, impacting nearly every aspect of our lives.
-For more information about currency and coinage, check out the links on the next page.
+For more information about currency and coinage, check out the links below.